 Nuru Solar-Hybrid Mini Grids

-The projects are Category B under MIGA’s Policy on Environmental and Social Sustainability To view Environmental and Social Review Summary click here .
+The Project is Category B under MIGA’s Policy on Environmental and Social Sustainability (2013).
+To view ESRS please Click here.

 The Project will contribute to increased access to electricity in fragile parts of DRC, primarily by improving electricity access for Commercial & Industrial, small and medium-sized enterprises (SME) and residential customers, who currently have no or unreliable access to electricity.
 The Project is expected to have positive environmental effects from displacing diesel gensets with a greener source of energy, thereby reducing greenhouse gas (GHG) emissions by an estimated 9,458 tons of carbon dioxide equivalent (tCO2eq) emissions per year.
 The Project will demonstrate the commercial viability of solar hybrid mini-grids in DRC as a green and reliable source of electricity in areas that are not served or underserved by the national utility, and demonstrate the effectiveness of the associated regulatory framework, thus increasing private participation in this sector.